 Tekken has been extremely successful in arcades (and later in console ports), with characters' fighting styles influenced by real-life martial arts.
 The series contains six games so far, as well as a dream tag match game called Tekken Tag Tournament, and a seventh game on the way.
 It has also spawned 3 separate movies; one traditionally animated, one live-action and a CG movie.
 Ports were exclusively to the PlayStation consoles until the 6th installment, which received an Xbox 360 port.
 The series has often been derided by the father of the Dead or Alive series, Tomonobu Itagaki; however, other fighting game developers (such as Mortal Kombat co-creator Ed Boon) enjoy the series.Lately, the series has been going from strength to strength; Tekken Tag Tournament 2 was confirmed in late 2010 to much fanfare and approval, and is one of the most expansive and exciting entries of the series so far.
 Nintendo fans are finally seeing some Tekken love for the first time since Tekken Advance also, with Tekken 3D: Prime Edition for the Nintendo 3DS.
 Lastly, but certainly not least, the series is finally going head-to-head with its old rival, in the form of Street Fighter X Tekken and Tekken X Street Fighter, 2 separate Crossover games developed by Capcom and Namco respectively.
 An updated version of Tekken Tag Tournament 2, Tekken Tag Tournament 2 Unlimited, was released as a patch to arcade units in March 2012, and a home console version of Tag 2 with the changes introduced by it was released in September for PlayStation 3, Xbox 360 and Wii U. This is notably the first time a Tekken title has ever been available on a Nintendo home console.
 In June 2013, Namco released Tekken Revolution, a free-to-play installment based on the Tag 2 engine exclusively for the PlayStation 3 via the PlayStation Store featuring new gameplay mechanics such as customizable character stats, Critical Arts, and Special Arts.
-Nintendo also got a Spiritual Successor of sorts to the series in the form of Pokkén Tournament, a Spin-Off of the Pokémon that plays just like a Tekken game.Furthermore, a 3D CG movie based on the series (and developed by Namco itself) premiered in July 2011, called Tekken: Blood Vengeance, a canonical movie expanding on the series lore of the Devil Gene.
+Nintendo also got a Spiritual Successor of sorts to the series in the form of Pokkén Tournament, a Spin-Off of the Pokémon that plays just like a Tekken game, since Tekken project director Katsuhiro Harada himself is involved in its development.Furthermore, a 3D CG movie based on the series (and developed by Namco itself) premiered in July 2011, called Tekken: Blood Vengeance, a canonical movie expanding on the series lore of the Devil Gene.
 The movie saw a limited theatrical release, but saw most of its distribution via DVD and Blu-ray releases in 2011, as well as being bundled with Tekken Hybrid (a Blu-ray which also includes Tekken Tag Tournament HD and a demo of Tekken Tag Tournament 2) and Tekken 3D: Prime Edition.The series' many, many characters can all be found here.
 Also has a fanfic recommendation page.

 0% Approval Rating: In Tekken Tag 2, characters can enter Rage Mode faster or slower depending on how much they like their teammate.
 NO ONE likes Ogre, so many characters will enter Rage Mode only when Ogre is very close to death.